-Codified systems of fighting existed, with a variety of styles and teachers each providing a slightly different take on the art.
-Several Fechtbücher explain and depict use of the pommel and cross as offensive weapons.
+Codified fighting systems existed, with a variety of styles and teachers each providing a slightly different take on the art.
+Several Fechtbücher explains and depicts the use of the pommel and cross as offensive weapons.

-The Kunst des Fechtens, “The German Medieval Martial Arts” or “The Art of Fighting” is a book that compiles a secret martial art created by fencing master Johannes Liechtenauer and taught to his students during the 14th century.
-The books is written in series of verses and detail forms of fighting such as fighting with the longsword (both in and out of armour), falchion, sword and buckler, and dagger, as well as unarmed combat and fighting from horseback.
+The Kunst des Fechtens, “The German Medieval Martial Arts” or “The Art of Fighting,” is a book that compiles a secret martial art created by fencing master Johannes Liechtenauer and taught to his students during the 14th century.
+The book is written in series of verses and details forms of fighting such as fighting with the longsword (both in and out of armor), falchion, sword and buckler, and dagger, as well as unarmed combat and fighting from horseback.